 - Time you worked as a full-time employee representative for a recognized CCSF employee organization while a member of the retirement plan on leave of absence from your normal CCSF position.

-If you dissolve a marriage or domestic partnership (you divorce) before retirement, your retirement benefit may be subject to a community property claim by your former spouse/domestic partner.
-Under community property laws, a former spouse/domestic partner may be eligible to receive a share of your retirement benefit when you first become eligible for a retirement benefit, even if you do not retire.
+In the state of California, a public employee’s retirement benefit is regarded as community property and is therefore, considered when property is divided in the event of marital/domestic partnership dissolution (divorce).
+If you divorce before retirement, under community property laws, a former spouse/domestic partner may be eligible to receive a share of your retirement benefit when you first become eligible for retirement, even if you do not retire.